2001–02 Milwaukee Bucks season

 The 2001–02 Milwaukee Bucks season was the 34th season for the Milwaukee Bucks in the National Basketball Association.
 During the off-season, the Bucks signed free agent Anthony Mason to shore up their front line.
 After advancing to the Eastern Conference Finals last year, the Bucks got off to a solid start by winning nine of their first ten games of the regular season, but then lost five straight afterwards.
-The team posted an 8-game winning streak in January, which led them to a division-leading record of 26–13 as of January 21, 2002, and held a 28–18 record at the All-Star break.
+The team posted an eight-game winning streak in January, which led them to a division-leading record of 26–13 as of January 21, 2002, and held a 28–18 record at the All-Star break.
 At mid-season, the team signed free agent Greg Anthony, who was previously released by the Chicago Bulls.

-However, with a 35–25 record as of March 6, the Bucks struggled and lost 16 of their final 22 games of the season, and missed the NBA playoffs by finishing in fifth place in the Central Division with a 41–41 record; on the final day of the regular season, the Bucks suffered an embarrassing 123–89 road loss to the Detroit Pistons at The Palace of Auburn Hills on April 17, 2002.
+However, with a 35–25 record as of March 6, the Bucks struggled losing 16 of their final 22 games of the season, finished in fifth place in the Central Division with a disappointing 41–41 record, and failed to qualify for the NBA playoffs.
+On the final day of the regular season on April 17, the Bucks suffered an embarrassing road loss to the Detroit Pistons, 123–89 at The Palace of Auburn Hills, and finished just one game behind the 8th–seeded Indiana Pacers.
 This was one of the biggest late-season collapses for a team that was contending for a Division title in March.